Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 1. Ensure that a caregiver and/or DCFS personnel accompany the child at all times.

-2. The child should be transferred to the custody of the designated DCFS contacts in the DCFS Pomona Office who will be available to greet the child in the office lobby.
+2. The child should be transferred to the custody of the designated DCFS contact(s) in the DCFS Pomona Office who will be available to greet the child in the office lobby.

-3. Court Transportation Unit Workers are not permitted to meet the child, caregiver and/or DCFS personnel in the Pomona Parking Lot.
+3. Court Transportation Unit Workers are not permitted to meet the child, caregiver and/or DCFS personnel in the Pomona parking lot.

-1. The child’s name.
+1. Child’s name.

-2. The court date.
+2. Court date.

 3. Submit an On-line automated Shelter Care/Transportation request.
 Include the DCFS Pomona Office as the pick-up address and the designated DCFS contact as the contact person.